"It's no longer hip to be square!"

 As the years went on and Dad got older, his workshop magically got smaller and smaller, until it was all mine, mine, mine.
 Now don't think, "boy, that was mean, kicking her old Dad out of his workshop."
 Dad got moved into a much more organized, cleaner workshop in the garage near the house...a better/safer thing, he's in his 80's and can barely walk with a rolling walker.

-I've done major insulating, added windows, electrical, repairs, and two additions to the studio.
+I did done major insulating, added windows, electrical, repairs, and two additions to the studio.
 Now the indoor square footage is about 1200 SF and the outside, front and back, open-air, space is approximately 650 SF.
-I'm happier and Dad is happier because I stayed "home" to care for him now that he is unable to care for himself.
+I'm happier and Dad is happier because I stayed "home" to care for him.